openstack-charmers/openstack-bundles/stable/openstack-base/README.md

 The bundle file to modify is now located at `~/openstack-base/bundle.yaml` on your system.

-Common settings to confirm are for block devices and network devices.
+Common settings to confirm are the names of block devices and network devices.
 Look for these stanzas in the file and edit the values accordingly:

 ```
   ceph-osd: